 - Pet Health Resources

-Read on to learn all about the state of pet healthcare in 2020.
+Read on to learn all about the state of pet healthcare this year.

 With pet health costs spiraling, the question is why.
 Before answering, it is worth pointing out that, in spite of the economic recession that hit in 2008, spending on pet health continued to increase.
 Indeed, a 2011 study found that 68% of dog owners said that they would maintain spending on pet health regardless of any downturn in the economy.
 To put this statistic in perspective, spending on Mother’s day declined by 10% when the economy slowed down leading some observers to question whether dogs had become more recession-proof than mothers.